sissaschool/elementpath/README.rst

 data structures, both for the standard ElementTree library and for the `lxml.etree <http://lxml.de>`_ library.

-For `lxml.etree <http://lxml.de>`_ this package could be useful for providing XPath 2.0 selectors, because `lxml.etree <http://lxml.de>`_ already has it's own implementation of XPath 1.0.
+For `lxml.etree <http://lxml.de>`_ this package can be useful for providing XPath 2.0 selectors, because `lxml.etree <http://lxml.de>`_ already has it's own implementation of XPath 1.0.

-The XPath 2.0 functions implementation is partial, due to wide number of functions that this language provides.
+The XPath 2.0 functions implementation not completed yet, due to wide number of functions that this language provides.
 If you want you can contribute to add an unimplemented function see the section below.

+Public API classes and functions are described into the `elementpath manual on the *ReadTheDocs* site <http://elementpath.readthedocs.io/en/latest/>`_.

 Installation and usage